ignaciocases/cardano/README.markdown

 ============
 Cardano tries to make easy the initial steps of development of rich internet applications using [Cappuccino](http://cappuccino.org)/Objective-J in the client side and [Lift](http://liftweb.net)/[Scala](http://scala-lang.org/) in the server.
 It generates source code based on several templates.

-Cardano is a [SBT](http://code.google.com/p/simple-build-tool/) processor built on the [Lifty-engine](http://lifty.github.com/), heavily based on [lifty](http://lifty.github.com) by Mads Hartmann Jensen.
+Cardano is a [SBT](http://code.google.com/p/simple-build-tool/) processor built on the [Lifty-engine](http://lifty.github.com/), and it is heavily based on [lifty](http://lifty.github.com) by Mads Hartmann Jensen.

 Getting Started
 ===============